siavhnz/Todo-app/README.md

     - add & delete item, mark as complete, clear completed item, filter by active & complete state
   - Working on Light and Dark mode
   - Working on Desktop design on ![design folder](./design) - 1440px
+  - Improving Components and app data flow by useContext

 ### Built with

 ### What I learned